CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### Data Model

-Is presented below a screenshot of the data model, after being loaded into Power BI and transformed in Power Query.
-The data shows that Orders is connected in a logical relationship to both Customers and Products.
+Below is a screenshot of the data model after being loaded into Power BI and transformed in Power Query.
+The data indicates that Orders are connected in a logical relationship to both Customers and Products.
 It contains both categorical and numeric data.

 ![data model](https://github.com/CarlosLacerda1/Project-Auto-Sales-Analysis/assets/122105130/b77663d7-8069-4ace-a5ff-4f70a907f1c3)